braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_setup.md

 > This article covers how to set up the LINE channel in Braze and is part of the LINE beta collection.
 [Return to the main page](https://www.braze.com/docs/line/).

+{% alert important %}
-LINE access is only available in select Braze packages.
-Contact your customer success manager or account manager to get started.
+LINE access is in beta and only available in select Braze packages.
+Reach out to your account manager or customer success manager to get started.
+{% endalert %}

 ## Prerequisites